prattmic/F4OS/docs/stm32f4.md

 [Manufacturer product page](http://www.st.com/stm32f4)

 At present, the STMicro's STM32F4 chip series is the best supported by F4OS, and its namesake.
-Support is currently targeted primarily at the STM32F405 and STM32F407 chips, without regard for other variants, but they are generally compatible, and should work with only minor modifications.
-In time, other variants will be officially supported.
+Support is currently targeted at the STM32F401, STM32F405, and STM32F407 chips, with their differences described in the device tree source files.

 ## Peripherals